Cost of living in Canada

 For each expense I’ll detail the average cost using Numbeo data but I will also give you our personal perspective so you can have some real life examples.

-All prices are in Canadian Dollars and correct as at February 2023.
+All prices are in Canadian Dollars and from March 2025.

 Housing cost of living